Last Updated on December 13, 2020 by Natalie Rabinowitz

 The Magic of Baby Wipes

-Another necessity must-have to bring along everywhere is baby wipes.
+A must-have necessity is baby wipes.
 Not just for babies, this multi-purpose product has over 20 uses!
 Perfect for beauty, toilet, and wiping off your hands.
-I picked up the idea when my sister was using them on her newborn kids.
-When I hiked my first backpacking trip in the Utah/Arizona desert (more to come), I found the many uses baby wipes provided.
+It was a lifesaver when I hiked my first backpacking trip in the Utah/Arizona desert.
+(Remember to pack out!)
+I found the many uses baby wipes provided.